eet6646/PyLogger/README.rst

 .. begin_description

 PyLogger is a simple data to file logging module.
-Use it to quickly log and debug scripts without sacrificing precious space in your script.
+Use it to quickly log and debug scripts, or log something over time.
 Log events, warnings, exceptions and more into a readable log file with a customizable output!

 .. end_description